expobrain/database-migrations-guide/docs/postgres/how_tos.md

 ## Write applications to not block migrations

-**GOAL**: The application needs to give migrations a chance to obtain a lock.
+he application needs to give migrations a chance to obtain a lock.

-**SOLUTION**: Structure application queries and transactions so that there is opportunity for other processes to obtain a lock.
+So structure application queries and transactions so that there is opportunity for other processes to obtain a lock.

 Actions: